 Start with Getting Buy-In Across Your Organization

-- Demonstrate how the app supports business goals
+- Demonstrate how the app supports your business goals.

-- Involve users in beta testing or early feedback loops
+- Involve strategic stakeholders in beta testing and early feedback loops.

 - Are there too many steps?